Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-C7jnOWalyHM.md

 ### Transcript

-> how do you guys get the source control version number embedded in the game does that dynamically update or is someone changing the number by hand every time i i don't know i actually don't know i think i think it's i don't think someone is changing every time i'm pretty sure it does it dynamically but, because if someone was changing it every time i'm pretty sure i would have heard someone go oh [ __ ] i forgot to update the, the version number oopsies so i'm pretty sure it's, does it automatically
+> how do you guys get the source control version number embedded in the game does that dynamically update or is someone changing the number by hand every time- I don't know I actually don't know I think I think it's I don't think someone is changing every time I'm pretty sure it does it dynamically but, because if someone was changing it every time I'm pretty sure I would have heard someone go oh [ __ ] I forgot to update the, the version number oopsies so I'm pretty sure it's, does it automatically